aihacksandstacks/llm-comparison/README.md

 ### API Key Problems
 - Ensure all required API keys are in your .env file
 - Check API usage limits for remote services

+### Embedding Issues
+- For API-based embeddings, verify your API keys in .env file
+- For local embeddings:
+  - Ensure sentence-transformers is properly installed
+  - Check for disk space if models fail to download
+  - Monitor memory usage as models are loaded into RAM
+  - First-time model downloads may take several minutes depending on your connection

 ### Performance Issues
 - For large documents, increase chunk size in config.yaml